RickyProjects/Powder_Simulation/README.md

 Powder Simulation in C++

-To test, download the file "powder_simulation" and open sand.exe.
+To try, download the zip file "dist" and open sand.exe.